vespakoen/authority-laravel/README.md

 #### Setting up Laravel

-- Enter you Database settings in config/database.php
+- Enter your database settings in config/database.php
 - Enter a key (minimum length 32 chars) in config/application.php
 - Enter a session driver in config/session.php
 - Change the value of 'inflection' in config/strings.php to the one below this line